Operating System - FCFS Scheduling Algorithm

 This algorithm follows the non-preemptive scheduling.

-For Processes Arring At Almost Same Time
+FCFS - For Processes Arriving At Almost Same Time

 Let us see how this works.
 Consider the set of processes that arrive at the same time 0 and CPU-burst time in millisecond as shown below: